Atom Interferometer Tests of Dark Matter: Discussion Conclusions

 Future work could address the above simplifications in more detail.
 Exploring how atom interferometers could probe other models, such as large bound states of DM (\textit{i.e.,} DM nuggets) could also be interesting \citep{Coskuner2019}.
 These models are also coherent at low momentum transfer, making them prime targets for atom inteferometers.
 Another avenue for probing DM could examine the collective excitations produced in Bose-Einstein condensates.
 While these could not be probed by traditional atom interferometers, other BEC experiments could be used.

 In this paper, we only considered a few of the many proposed atom interferometer experiments \citep[see, e.g.,][]{El-Neaj2020, Badurina2020, Aguilera2014}.
-The experiments we chose have a wide spread in $\Delta x$, $N$, $r_{\rm{cloud}}$, and $t_{\rm{exp}}$, so that our results span much of the parameter space that other interferometers could probe.
-We note that in this paper we only consider how a single atom interferometer could probe DM; however, some of the experiment concepts, such as GDM and MAQRO, will have networks of atom interferometers, and will be especially sensitive to differential phase measurements between two atom interferometers, potentially improving the reach.
+The experiments we chose have a wide spread in $\Delta x$, $N$, $r_C$, and $t_{\rm{exp}}$, so that our results span much of the parameter space that other interferometers could probe.
+We note that in this paper we only consider how a single atom interferometer could probe DM; however, some of the experiment concepts, such as GDM, MAQRO and AEDGE, will have networks of atom interferometers, and will be especially sensitive to differential phase measurements between two atom interferometers, potentially improving the reach.
 We leave a detailed investigation of atom interferometer networks to future work.

 We would now like to address how atom interferometers could improve their bounds on DM physics.
-As we discuss in Section~\ref{sec:nuc_recoils}, we find that the best constraint for a given experiment can be approximated by: $m_\chi \sim (\sqrt{\Delta x \, r_C} \, m_\phi / m_\chi)^{-1}$, if $\Delta x$ is of the same order or larger than $r_C$.
+As we discuss in Section~\ref{sec:nuc_recoils}, we find that the best constraint for matter interferometers can be approximated by: $m_\chi \sim (\sqrt{\Delta x \, r_C} \, m_\phi / m_\chi)^{-1}$, if $\Delta x$ is of the same order or larger than $r_C$.
 Thus, experiments can target specific mass ranges by properly tuning the cloud separation and size.
-To probe the weakest part of the current astrophysical constraints, $10~\rm{eV}\lesssim m_{\chi} \lesssim 1~\rm{MeV}$ with $m_\phi = 10^{-5}~m_\chi$, atom interferometers would want $1~\rm{cm} \gtrsim \Delta x \gtrsim 100~\rm{nm}$, with similarly sized cloud radii.
-The cross section limit sensitivity is then mostly set by the number of nucleons -- the more, the better.
+To probe the weakest part of the current astrophysical constraints, $10~\rm{eV}\lesssim m_{\chi} \lesssim 1~\rm{MeV}$ with $m_\phi = 10^{-5}~m_\chi$, these experiments would want $1~\rm{cm} \gtrsim \Delta x \gtrsim 100~\rm{nm}$, with similarly sized cloud radii.
+The cross section limit sensitivity for atom interferometers is then mostly set by the number of nucleons -- the more, the better.
 The most important design change that these experiments could consider is to increase their nucleon count.

 As we show in this paper, atom interferometers would be a complementary probe to current direct detection efforts.
 They would uniquely probe light dark matter, including improving current astrophysical bounds by up to 10 orders of magnitude in some cases.
 These and other quantum sensing missions should continue to be studied for use as DM probes.